hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922850v3-boundary-on-the-table-efficient-black-box-decision-based-attacks-for.md

 ---
 layout: default
-title: Boundary on the Table: Efficient Black-Box Decision-Based Attacks for Structured Data
+title: "Boundary on the Table: Efficient Black-Box Decision-Based Attacks for Structured Data"
 ---

 # Boundary on the Table: Efficient Black-Box Decision-Based Attacks for Structured Data